Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: Experiments

-Fig.~\ref{fig:stmp_convergence} shows the \ac{NMSE} trajectory of the reconstruction throughout the iterations of \ac{STMP}.
-Overall, the proposed algorithm exhibits fast convergence (typically less than $10$ iterations) across a wide range of sampling ratios and noise levels.
+Fig.~\ref{fig:stmp_convergence} shows the \ac{NMSE} trajectory of \ac{STMP} over iterations on the FFHQ dataset.
+Overall, the proposed algorithm exhibits fast convergence across a wide range of sampling ratios and noise levels.
 As expected, the number of iterations required for convergence increases as the sampling ratio $M/N$ decreases, since recovering an image from fewer measurements becomes more ill-posed.
 In addition, the algorithm converges slightly more slowly when the measurement noise is small.

-Regarding the \ac{SE} characterization, we observe that the \ac{SE} equations provide highly accurate predictions of the converged \ac{NMSE} achieved by \ac{STMP}.
-This agreement confirms that \ac{SE} precisely captures the asymptotic fixed-point behavior of the algorithm.
-However, before convergence, a noticeable mismatch arises between the SE prediction and the empirical performance.
-We conjecture that this discrepancy stems from practical deviations of the denoiser’s input noise from the assumed \ac{AWGN} model, as well as from score-matching errors in the learned first- and second-order score functions.
+Regarding the \ac{SE} characterization, we observe that the \ac{SE} equations provide accurate predictions of the converged \ac{NMSE} achieved by \ac{STMP}.
+However, before convergence, a noticeable mismatch arises between the \ac{SE} prediction and the actual \ac{STMP} trajectory.
+As discussed in Remark~\ref{remk:empirical_gaussian}, this mismatch is mainly due to the gap between the empirical-Gaussian residual characterization in rigorous \ac{SE} analysis and the stronger i.i.d.
+Gaussian model used to construct the practical denoiser transfer function.
+Moreover, damping may further drive the denoiser input away from the ideal i.i.d.
+Gaussian model, since it forms each message as a weighted average of the current extrinsic estimate and its previous value, thereby introducing temporal correlation between consecutive messages.
+The transient fluctuations observed in the first few \ac{STMP} iterations can be attributed to the same factors.